pnminh-org/cicd/README.md

     - configuration-as-code:1647.ve39ca_b_829b_42
     - git:5.1.0
 ```
-In the future article, we will look into creating custom Jenkins image that has all the needed dependencies to avoid any conflicting versions and to speed up the startup time for Jenkins server.
+In an upcoming article, we will explore the creation of a custom Jenkins image that includes all the necessary dependencies.
+This approach will help avoid conflicting plugin versions and improve the startup time of the Jenkins server."

 We then can install Jenkins using helm:
 ```bash
 $ helm upgrade --install jenkins jenkins/jenkins --values .helm/jenkins/values.yaml
 ```
 ### Installing required plugins
-We can access the Jenkins UI at http://localhost:8080 via port-forwarding.
+We can access the Jenkins UI at http://localhost:8080 via port-forwarding:
 ```bash
 $ oc --namespace jenkins port-forward svc/jenkins 8080:8080
 ```
-Log in with the admin user and the password generated during Jenkins installation.
+Log in with the admin user and the password generated during the Jenkins installation process.

-Navigate to `Manage Jenkins > Plugins > Available plugins` and install the following plugins:
+Then, navigate to `Manage Jenkins > Plugins > Available plugins` and install the following plugins:

 ![Install Plugin](images/install_plugins.png)